 The person who was not at fault will become the plaintiff in the case.
 The incident in a personal injury claim usually takes about 7-10 days to be issued.
 This initial and potentially traumatic portion of your claim will not have a big impact on how long it will take for your personal injury lawsuit to settle.

 Most plaintiffs will require emergency room medical treatment on the day of the accident for their injuries sustained.
-Follow up treatment with a primary doctor, physical therapist, chiropractor, pain management doctor & orthopedic is typical and can take up to 2 years to complete treatment.
+Follow up treatment with a primary doctor, physical therapist, chiropractor, pain management doctor and orthopedist is typical and can take up to two years to complete treatment.

 A primary doctor will usually recommend conservative treatment to their patients as first prescription to heal the body from its’ injuries.
 This includes providing prescription drugs for pain and inflammation reduction as well as physical therapy, chiropractic, massage therapy & acupuncture.
-These types of treatment can take from 2 months up to 15 months depending on the body part & type of injury.
+These types of treatment can take from two months to 15 months depending on the body part and type of injury.

-If conservative treatment options are not able to fully heal the body from the injuries related to the personal injury lawsuit then surgery may be required.
-How long your lawsuit will take to settle can be significantly affected by your course of medical treatment.
+If conservative treatment options are not able to fully heal the body from the injuries related to the personal injury then surgery may be required.
+How long your personal injury case will take to settle can be significantly affected by your course of medical treatment.
 If you go to the Hospital Emergency Room and treat with a chiropractor for 2 months then your personal injury claim may settle quickly and at a much lower value than if treatment was more extensive.

-How long will my lawsuit take?
-This is a timeline constructed from 11 years of date compiled by Global Financial Credit, LLC.
-Global has made more than 85,000 cash advances to plaintiffs and has comprised this timeline based on its’ proprietary database.
+This is a timeline constructed from 17 years of data compiled by Glofin.
+Glofin has made more than 85,000 cash advances to plaintiffs and has comprised this timeline based on its’ proprietary database.

 - Accident Date.
-Emergency Room Treatment.
-This phase is 1 Day.
+Emergency room treatment.
+This phase is one day.

-- Conservative Treatment with Chiropractor or other doctor.
-This phase ranges from 1 month to 15 months.
+- Conservative Treatment with a chiropractor or other doctor.
+This phase ranges from 1-15 months.

 - Aggressive Treatment.
-Surgery with Orthopedic or other Doctor.
+Surgery with orthopedic practitioner or other doctor.
 This phase takes 2-6 months.

 - Pre Lawsuit Settlement Negotiations.
 This takes 1-2 months of negotiating with the insurance adjuster.